 I stopped taking pictures as a five meter tail whipped past me, and I sat suspended in the water watching the chaos unfold around me.
 At the last moment, the whales split and went around me, to avoid crushing me – an insignificant little creature floating in the water.
 When I look back at the last few pictures I had taken, it is very clear that the whale that nearly smashed into me was looking at me.
 They were aware of my presence and made a conscious effort to go out of their way not to hurt me.
 To me, this was a powerful, humbling experience in which we humans can learn something from the gentle giants of the ocean.

 I felt everything from humility, fear, love, amazement, and excitement when swimming with the humpbacks.
 Every interaction was so different.
 It’s impossible to fully describe the feelings within me.
+These feelings are translated into Maui photography.

 To me it is extremely important to protect our marine ecosystems and the creatures that live with in them.
 I try to show intimate moments, interactions, and expressions in my photos, in order to make people realize that these gentle giants are not dangerous beasts and that we can not afford to lose them.”